Skip to main content

 }

-When batch processing completes, a notification will be sent to the webhook_url specified in the /v1/balance_requests endpoint.
+Fires when a balance check run completes.
+A notification will be sent to the webhook_url specified in the /v1/balance_requests endpoint.

 Important Considerations: